 1980's Raketa "Big Zero" Mechanical Watch

 DIAL: Original Raketa-signed white dial with original second, minute, and hour hands.
-Iconic and retro “Made in the USSR” on the dial.
+Iconic and retro “Made in the USSR” on the dial, indicating this as a Big Zero export variant.

 CASE: Original 39mm (41mm with crown) x 40.5mm barrel-shaped stainless-steel case; original matching caseback.

-STRAP: This Raketa comes with a brown leather rally strap.
-It also comes with a dark blue and orange nylon NATO strap.
-Both feature stainless-steel hardware and are colorful complements to the muted vintage styling of the Big Zero.
+STRAP: This Raketa comes with a brown leather strap, as well as a dark blue and orange nylon NATO strap.
+Both feature stainless-steel hardware and are colorful complements to the muted vintage styling of the Big Zero

 CROWN: Original stainless-steel crown.